OfficialAhmed/Iconit-PS4/README.md

 * I added a Library (https://all-exhost.github.io/icon%20downloader.html) that has Dozens of icons for you to pick from.

+# Update v4.72 (WIP.
+Not yet compiled for the end-user)

+* Ability to detect all Homebrews (Note: make sure to enable HB in the settings) (4-letter prefix followed by 5-number suffix format.
+Exp: LAPY00000)

+* More accurate Game Titles (Less abbreviations shown as the Game title)

+* Overall performance ++ (Implemented low-level Threading/multiprocessing)

+* Better caching performance (used to Write/Read some data from/to Hard Disk now uses the RAM instead)

+* Caching size reduced

+* Fixed when renaming PSN activated account Deactivates it (Recommended to use it on offline accounts.
+Use it on online accounts on your own risk this might need more attention as I don't have PSN activated accounts I can't test it, so I can't guarantee for activated accounts SORRY!)

+* Fixed when using AvatarChange Error (No such file or directory: Pref.ini)

+* Fixed more noob algorithms (now the code is waaaaay much easier to read)

 # Update v4.65

 * Added Pic change (you can now change background of any game, that show up when a game launches) => full hd up to 2k dimensions only